-Ipas works to improve care for women and girls who experience gender-based violence and to advocate for laws and policies that prevent such violence so that victims can fully exercise their sexual and reproductive rights.
-We train health, law enforcement and judicial professionals on local laws and policies and on how to properly handle gender-based violence cases to ensure victims are informed of their options and offered the best possible care.
+Ipas works to improve care for women and girls who experience gender-based violence and to advocate for laws and policies that prevent such violence so that survivors can fully exercise their sexual and reproductive rights.
+We train health, law enforcement and judicial professionals on local laws and policies and on how to properly handle gender-based violence cases to ensure survivors are informed of their options and offered the best possible care.

 Expanding abortion access for sexual violence survivors in Indonesia